TimZaman/dotaservice/NOTES.md

 At dotatime=35s is where the first creeps get killed (by natural causes), so this is when xp can be gained.

+Something is up with the host timescale, it sometimes runs 2x faster than it should.
+E.g. when you `render` the bothmatch, and you focus on the screen it goes at 2x the speed.
+If you then alt-tab to another window, it suddenly goes at normal speed.
+Why?
+Bisect this issue by toggling some dota launch variables.

+Investigate again the difference between the maps `start` and `dota`?

 # Releasing to PyPI